mjarzu-knowmadmood/heroes/README.md

 This project is using Json Server for simulate an API, follow the steps bellow to install and run JSON server

-1 - Type on your terminal end press enter for installing Json server: `npm install -g json-server@0.17.4`

-2 - Now, from the src folder type: `json-server --watch db.json`

-3 - All ready, now the server will be available at http://localhost:3000

 ## Dependencies

 Install dependencies using npm `npm install`

 ## Development server

-Run `ng serve` or `npm start` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Json Server will be available at `http://localhost:3000/`

 ## Code scaffolding